 Proposing and Writing Your Article

 Because of the finite number of editorial pages in Sky & Telescope and the large number of people who want to contribute to the magazine, we can only publish a small percentage of unsolicited material.
-Before starting work on an article, we strongly recommend that you send a 1- or 2-page query email to email@example.com or a physical letter to Editorial Query, Sky & Telescope, 90 Sherman St., Cambridge, MA 02138 USA.
-The query should provide a summary or outline and describe what the article will be about, why it would be of interest to Sky & Telescope readers, what kind of images or illustrations could run with the article, and why you are qualified to write the article.
+Before starting work on an article, we strongly recommend that you send a 1-page query email to email@example.com or a physical letter to Editorial Query, Sky & Telescope, 90 Sherman St. Suite A, Cambridge, MA 02140 USA.
+(We prefer email.)
+The query should provide a summary or outline and describe what the article will be about, why it would be of interest to Sky & Telescope readers, and why you are qualified to write the article.
 We encourage you to read articles on similar topics that have appeared in recent issues of Sky & Telescope to make sure that we have not covered your topic in the past few years.

 If you've already drafted a manuscript, go ahead and send it.
-If you intend for it to appear in a specific issue, say which one; but it’s crucial to note that we work about four months in advance, e.g., material for the September issue is prepared in May, and should be submitted by March or April.
+If you intend it to appear in a specific issue, say which one.
+It’s crucial to note that we work about four months in advance, e.g., material for the September issue is prepared in May, and should be submitted by March or April.
 Our editors will review your query or manuscript to determine its suitability for the magazine and to check that there are no prior commitments for a similar article.

 In your letter, please provide as much contact information as you can: mailing address, e-mail address, and telephone number.
-Within a week to 10 days of receiving your proposal, we'll let you know whether we want to publish your article.
-If you've sent us a manuscript already, we'll indicate whether we want you to make any revisions to it.
-Once we've agreed on any deadline, payment, and other terms, the Contracts department of our parent company, F+W Media, will send you our standard Publishing Agreement, which you must sign and return before we can publish your article.
+Within 1-2 weeks of receiving your proposal, we'll reply to your pitch, either with questions or a decision about whether we want to commission your article.
+Once we've agreed on any deadline, payment, and other terms, we will set up a contract for you, which you must sign and return before we can publish your article.

 Since articles are bylined, please indicate precisely how you wish your name to be presented; also, give your professional affiliation, if any.
-Finally, for yourself and any coauthors, include a 2- or 3-sentence biography indicating areas of research, interest, expertise, or published books.
+Finally, for yourself and any coauthors, include a 1- or 2-sentence biography indicating areas of research, interest, expertise, or published books.

 Please supply an electronic copy of your manuscript, preferably a Microsoft Word file or a plain text file.

 In Sky & Telescope, images and illustrations are as important as text and usually occupy about half the space devoted to each article.
-Thus it is crucial that you supply high-quality pictures and diagrams with your manuscript or, at the very least, detailed suggestions as to how you think we should illustrate your article and where we can obtain the appropriate materials.
+Thus if you know your article needs specific images, it is crucial that you supply high-quality pictures and diagrams with your manuscript or, at the very least, detailed suggestions as to how you think we should illustrate your article and where we can obtain the appropriate materials.
 If you do plan to supply us with images yourself, please consult our guidelines for photographers.
 Note that graphic materials will be returned to you only if you specifically request it.
+Don't supply anything that you don't have permission to use, or at least know whom to ask for permission to use.

 Be sure to keep a copy of your manuscript and any other materials you send us to guard against loss or other mishap.